cheshrkat/buttondivtutorial/readme.md

 ### Starting the tutorial

-Run `npm testdiv` - you should see a set of failed tests.
+Run `npm run testdiv` - you should see a set of failed tests.
 The tutorial is fundamentally "make these tests pass".

 You will need to edit three files: